ImpedanCEI/BIHC/README.md

 The dissipated power value depends on the characteristics of the particle beam (beam spectrum and intensity) and on the characteristics of the consdiered accelerator component (beam-coupling impedance).

-Check :file_folder: examples/ to learn how to use it!
+Check :file_folder: `examples/` on how to use it!

-Documentation is avaiable in [bihc.readthedocs.io](https://bihc.readthedocs.io/en/latest/) More practical information and code snippets in the `Users guide` section.
+Documentation is avaiable in [bihc.readthedocs.io](https://bihc.readthedocs.io/en/latest/).
+More practical information and code snippets in the `Users guide` section.

+For specific needs, please contac the maintainers :woman_technologist: :man_technologist: :wave:
+* elena.de.la.fuente.garcia@cern.ch
+* leonardo.sito@cern.ch

 ## Installation
 This section explains how to set up the environment to start using BIHC package for power loss computations.